The Double-Peaked Calcium-Strong SN 2025coe: Progenitor Constraints from Early Interaction and Ejecta Asymmetries: Optical Spectra

 Our complete spectral series of SN\,2025coe is presented in Figure \ref{fig:opt_spectra}, with strong features marked.
 For consistency, we present phases of all spectra with respect to the second photometric peak (unless specified otherwise).
 At the earliest phase of $-$10\,d (at day 1 after explosion), the spectrum of SN\,2025coe looks like that of a blackbody.
 By $-$7d, broad He~I features with high absorption velocities are observed.
 We identify broad He~I $\lambda$4471, $\lambda$5016, $\lambda$5876, $\lambda$6678, and Si~II $\lambda$6355 absorption.
 The typically identified Fe~II (among other CaSTs) absorptions at $\lambda$4924, $\lambda$5018, and $\lambda$5169, are extremely weak.
 The early Si~II absorption feature is also typically observed in SNe\,Ib and CaSTs, but its identification can be ambiguous if there is H in the ejecta \citep[see][]{Folatelli14}.
 This absorption feature is no longer detected soon after +1\,d.
 No H features are observed at any of these early epochs, arguing against an SN\,IIb-like evolution.

 In Figure \ref{fig:template_mean_comparison} we compare the flattened spectra \citep[constructed using SNID following the procedure outlined by][]{Blondin_Tonry07} of SN\,2025coe with SN\,Ib and SN\,IIb mean spectra from the sample of \cite{Liu16}.
-At early times and around the second peak, the spectra of SN\,2025coe are more similar to SN\,Ib than to SN\,IIb mean spectra at comparable epochs, further suggesting the absorption feature is due to Si~II rather than H$\alpha$.
+At early times and around the second peak, the spectra of SN\,2025coe are more similar to SN\,Ib than to SN\,IIb mean spectra at comparable epochs, suggesting the absorption feature may be tentatively associated with Si II rather than H$\alpha$.
+However, neither template provides a perfect match to the observed spectra at these epochs and thus a robust identification of Si~II would require detailed spectral synthesis modeling, which is beyond the scope of this paper.
 The deviation of the [\CaII] profile in CaSTs from typical SN\,Ib evolution as early as 10 days from peak could be an observational signpost for distinguishing between these classes for future CaST classifications.

 In the bottom panel of Figure \ref{fig:line_velocity} we present a comparison of line velocities between He~I $\lambda$5876, He~I $\lambda$6876, and Si~II $\lambda$6355.
 Fitting the absorption minima of He~I $\lambda$5876 gives an expansion velocity of $\sim$14,000 km s$^{-1}$ at day $-$7, which decreases to $\sim$\,6000 km s$^{-1}$ by day 27 (Figure \ref{fig:line_velocity}; bottom panel).
 The spectrum on $-$4\,d has a poor signal-to-noise ratio, so we do not use it to determine velocities.
 We estimate the photospheric velocity based on the absorption minimum of Si~II $\lambda$6355.
 At peak brightness, the photospheric velocity based on the Si~II absorption minimum is $\sim$8000 km s$^{-1}$.
 The Fe~II $\lambda$4924 absorption feature (where there could also be contributions from He~I $\lambda$5016) suggests an expanding Fe ejecta velocity of $\lesssim$4000 km s$^{-1}$, much slower than the fast-moving He.
 The He velocity being faster than Fe and Si suggests the presence of a fast-moving outer layer of He compared to the rest of the ejecta assuming homologous expansion.